kellenvu/kellenvu.github.io/_projects/(0) Bookmarklets.md

 (Drag this link to your bookmarks bar)

 **Purpose**: Compute the total hours of events that are displayed in a Google Calendar search.
-Useful for if you need to, say, add up your total hours doing a specific activity for an application.
+Useful for if you need to, say, add up your total hours doing a specific activity.

 **Usage**
 1. Open Google Calendar and search for your desired events.